1kazuza/banco_de_dados_mysql/README.md

-# MySQL DataBase and Python
+# MySQL Database and Python
 MySQL configuration files and data management.<br>
 All code are written in Python and SQL.